-] fair
+I Fair

-(Cost V alue
+Cost V alue

-Local Government Investment Pool \$ 562 \$ 562
+Local Government Investment Pool \$ 575 \$ 575

 Interest Rate Risk

 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment the greater the sensitivity of its fair value to changes in market interest rates.
 The District does not have a formal investment policy to address interest rate risk.